Battle of Tannenberg: Background

 Germany entered World War I largely following the Schlieffen Plan.
 According to Prit Buttar, "In combination with his own strong desire to fight an offensive war featuring outflanking and encircling movements, Schlieffen went on to develop his plan for a sweeping advance through Belgium.
 In the east, limited German forces would defend against any Russian attack until more forces became available from the west, fresh from victory over the French.
 The total strength of the fully mobilised German Army in 1914 amounted to 1,191 battalions, the great majority of which would be deployed against France.
 The 8th Army in East Prussia would go to war with barely 10 per cent of this total."

-The Russian Forces were less prepared than they would have otherwise been, thanks to an overestimation of the Russian war machine and a general who was having real problems on Russia's other fronts.
+The Russian Forces were less prepared than they would have otherwise been, thanks to an overestimation of the Russian military and a general who was having real problems on Russia's other fronts.
 General Yakov Grigoryevich Zhilinsky was in charge of this attack and had pledged to put 800,000 men on the front by the 15th day of mobilization.
-Due to the rushed nature of this attack, the Russian war machine developed numerous cracks and failures as a result of poor communication between the front and command.
+Due to the rushed nature of this attack, the Russian operation developed numerous cracks and failures as a result of poor communication between the front and command.
 This lack of communication resulted in orders that would contradict the previous ones and headquarters giving soldiers orders in a hurry.
 All of this confusion and disorganization severely hampered the general's efforts and progress on the Russian Front stalled.

 The French Army's Plan XVII at the outbreak of the war involved swift mobilization followed by an immediate attack to drive the Germans from Alsace and Lorraine.
 If the British Expeditionary Force (BEF) joined in accordance with their Allied treaty, they would fill the left flank.
 Their Russian allies in the East would have a massive army, more than 95 divisions, but their mobilization would inevitably be slower.
 Getting their men to the front would itself take time because of their relatively sparse and unreliable railway network (for example, 75% of Russian railways were still single-tracked).
 Russia intended to have 27 divisions at the front by day 15 of hostilities and 52 by day 23, but it would take 60 days before 90 divisions were in action.
 Despite their difficulties, the Russians promised the French that they would promptly engage the armies of Austria-Hungary in the south and on day 15 would invade German East Prussia.